costajob/akamai_ccu/README.md

 2. provide a wrapper around the Akamai CCU V3 APIs

 ### akamai-edgerid
-There is an official gem to sign HTTP headers by Akamai: [akamai-edgegrid](https://github.com/akamai/AkamaiOPEN-edgegrid-ruby).
+There's an official gem by Akamai to sign HTTP headers called [akamai-edgegrid](https://github.com/akamai/AkamaiOPEN-edgegrid-ruby).
-I've decided to go with my own implementation for the following reasons:
+I've opted to go with my own implementation for the following reasons:
-* the gem is not written in idiomatic ruby
+* the official gem is not written in idiomatic ruby
-* Net::HTTP core class is extended, ignoring composition
+* Net::HTTP core class is extended, ignoring composition/decoration
-* the single responsibility principle is broken by a single class
+* single responsibility principle is broken
-* i prefer to not rely on external dependencies ;)
+* i prefer not relying on external dependencies when possible

 ## Installation
 Add this line to your application's Gemfile: